 Highest in AustraliaMount Kosciuszko, (pronounced Koz-ee-oz-ko) is the highest mountain in Kosciuszko National Park, the highest mountain in New South Wales, the highest mountain in the Snowy Mountains, and is the highest mountain in Australia.

 It is not however, the highest mountain on Australian Territory.
-This honour belongs to Mawson Peak with a height of 2745 meters , being the highest summit of "Big Ben" on Heard Island in the Australian sub Antarctic territory of Heard & McDonald Islands.
+This title belongs to Mawson Peak with a height of 2745 metres , being the highest summit of "Big Ben" on Heard Island in the Australian sub Antarctic territory of Heard & McDonald Islands.

 Mt Kosciusko's south west ridge, winter 2004.
 Photo by (musashi.)

 Although not much of a mountaineering peak because of its relatively low altitude and gentle slopes, Kosciuszko is located in one the more beautiful national parks in the world.
-Stunning 360 degree views from the summit (the view takes in the Victorian High Country, the Main Range & the Monaro tablelands) makes this a very enjoyable and visual peak for anyone.
+360 degree views from the summit take in the Victorian High Country, the Main Range & the Monaro tablelands).

-First scaled by Polish explorer Paul (Pawel) Edmund Strzelecki in 1840, Strzelecki named the peak after its similarity to the tomb of the Polish patriot Kosciuszko.
+The first recorded European ascent was by Polish explorer Paul (Pawel) Edmund Strzelecki in 1840.
+Strzelecki named the peak after its similarity to the tomb of the Polish patriot Kosciuszko.
 The name of the mountain was originally spelt this way but over the years the "z" was dropped.
 More recently, this original spelling has been reinstated.
 The aboriginal name for the peak is Tar Gan Gil.
-Other nearby peaks include Townsend, Carruthers, and Twynam, which along with Kosciuszko form the backbone of the main range and forms the backdrop of Australia's only glacial lakes.
+It is not (to my knowledge) documented that Aboriginal people summitted the mountain, however it seems likely that they did, given the ease of access and given that they had their own name for the peak and many nearby features such as Lake Cootapatamba ("Where eagles drink") Other nearby peaks include Townsend, Carruthers, and Twynam, which along with Kosciuszko form the backbone of the main range and forms the backdrop of Australia's only glacial lakes.
 Source

 Exact Location is latitude -36º 27' 3", longitude 148º 15' 8"